BarbuCerbulescu/LANGuinator/README.md

 <p> A user can see the fluency level he has in each language, as well as the xp points necessary to level-up, by using the <code>!lang send_my_xp_status</code> command.</p>

+### How to import a language:
+<p>f you administer a server with LANGuinator in it, you can use the <code>!lang import_language (language_name) (guild_id)</code> command, where <code>(language_name)</code> is the name of the language you wish to import and <code>(guild_id)</code> is the name of the server you wish to import it from.
+In its current implementation, a language with the same name must be created before importing.
+Its cypher will then be overwritten if the import is approved.</p>

+ <p>Upon using the command, a request will be sent to all non-bot adminstrators of the given server in the form of a private message.
+If one of the admins reacts with a <code>👍</code> emoji to the message, the request is considered approved and the language cypher will be imported.
+The admin may also deny the request by reacting with a <code>👎</code> to the same message.
+In either case, the bot will notify you of their decision.</p>

 ### Notes on cypher initialization:
 <p>The matrices used for the Hill cyphers will be either 2x2, 3x3 or 4x4.</p>